mRoca/rtfm-rapid-team-formation-method/git/git.md

 ## What about our commits ?

-The feature branch contains 3 commits, and 1 updated line.
+The feature branch contains 3 commits for 1 updated line.
 This is not cool.

-The solution : we will "squash" the 3 commits onto 1 new commit !
+The solution : we can "squash" the 3 commits onto 1 new commit !

 ---